 Lamb Bao (£5).
 Lamb shoulder, coriander sauce, garlic mayo, soy pickled chilli.
 Sadly I didn’t try this one but my fellow diner was very content with it, there’s always a next time as they say.

 Fried horlicks ice cream bao (£4).
 Deep fried bao with a buttery smooth malty ice cream.
 I’ve always been a fan of hot on cold deserts and this one doesn’t disappoint.
-Our waiter suggested that we go at with vigour using our hands before the ice cream melts.
-Possibly not his finest moment unless head-freeze is your thing.
-I would suggest using a spoon for this one!
+Our waiter suggested that we go at with vigour, using our hands before the ice cream melts.
+Possibly not his finest moment suggesting this, unless head-freeze is your thing.
+I would advise using a spoon for this one!

 The damage: Expect to pay £30-£40 per heard with drinks.